AlexPoone/universal_best_practices/README.md

 This repo is intented to store some reusable standard routines, and hopefully some contingency plans when something goes wrong.
-I'll start it if I have time.
+I'll start working on it if I have time.

 # The Principled Dev